dionadk/Project1/README.md

 To check if the user took all the tries
 6. restart
 new word tab will restart the whole game and generate a random word
+# project functionality added
+1.user can enter only single characters - used a max-length 1.

-used fadeIn and fadeOut to display the error messages and the win messages
+2.trim is used to delete extra spaces in the input text area 3.used fadeIn and fadeOut to display the error messages and the win messages
+# functionality to be added
+1.time based scoring
+2.hint displayed if user entered 3 wrong tries.
 #BONUS-1
 added score board to track the no of wins and loss a player makes